Is Gorilla Trekking Tourism Good for Gorilla Conservation?

 Losers – the First People of the Forest – the Batwa People:

 The Batwa pygmies had lived in harmony with the forest and with the Mountain Gorillas.
 They were hunter-gatherers that left a low ecological footprint behind them.
 They lived long before the Bantu People arrived and began to slash and burn and most often were hostile to the Batwa and their ways.

-in 1991 the forests of Bwindi and what is now Mgahinga Gorilla Park were gazetted into Parks, the people living in them evicted, the Batwa People without compensation since they did now own land.
+In 1991 the forests of Bwindi and now Mgahinga Gorilla Park were gazetted into Parks, the people living in them evicted, the Batwa People without compensation since they did now own land.

 While the Mountain Gorillas had active advocates in the Conservation, there were no Advocates for the Batwa People in the early years.
 Offering Tourists to learn from the Batwa is a small step forward in keeping their ways and traditions alive.